 Global Astrometric Interferometer for Astrophysics (GAIA)

-Global Astrometric Interferometer for Astrophysics (GAIA) is an advanced space astrometry mission that will build on the work started by Hipparcos.
-GAIA, an ESA (European Space Agency) mission will measure the distance, velocity and photometric properties of more than a billion stars in the Galaxy to an accuracy 2 to 3 orders of magnitude greater than that possible with Hipparcos.
+Global Astrometric Interferometer for Astrophysics (GAIA) is an advanced space astrometry mission that has build on the work started by Hipparcos.
+GAIA, an ESA (European Space Agency) mission is to measures the distance, velocity, and photometric properties of more than a billion stars in the Galaxy to an accuracy 2 to 3 orders of magnitude greater than that possible with Hipparcos.
 More specifically, with respect to astrobiology, it will rigorously scrutinize some 200,000 stars within 200 parsecs (650 light-years) of the Sun for the presence of planetary companions, including terrestrial planets and gas giants.
 GAIA is expected to find as many as 10,000 new exoplanets.